kpingul/shoppingWidget/README.md

 <li>Loading buttons that give the user instant feedback when customizing their carts.</li>
 </ul>

-Here are the dependencies that I'm using:
+Here are the dependencies that I'm using to make those features come alive:
 <pre>
 angular.module('myApp', [
 	'ui.router',